 Additionally, red mangroves play an important role in improving water quality.
 They do this by filtering pollutants and excess nutrients from the water.

-Moreover, humans use mangroves for different purposes.
+Humans also use mangroves for different purposes.
 In particular, one of its main benefits is wood production.
 Red mangroves produce wood that is strong, durable, and resistant to water, insects, and rot.
 The wood is used for building, boat construction, furniture making, and the production of charcoal.

 In some parts of the world, its bark and leaves are also used for medicinal purposes.
 For example, in India, the bark of the red mangrove is used to treat wounds and skin infections.
 The leaves are also brewed and used to treat lung problems.

-Conservation
+Threats & Conservation

-Facts about Red Mangroves
+More Facts About Red Mangroves

 - They are called red mangroves because of their red-colored wood and roots.